Ballina, County Mayo: Communications and media

-Throughout the 1980s Ballina had a number of local stations before the advent of legalised local radio in 1989.
+Throughout the 1980s, Ballina had a number of local radio stations before the advent of legalised local radio in 1989.
+These stations included Alternative Radio West (which operated from Lord Edward Street) and Castle Radio (which was based in Belleek Castle).

-The stations included: ARW – Alternative Radio West, which operated from Lord Edward Street, Castle Radio – which was based in Belleek Castle, Westward Radio – broadcast from Howley Street (Later Teeling St), Holiday FM and TCR both of which were based on Tone Street.

 Transport links

 Roads

 The N26 is the main road to Dublin: it leaves the town south to Foxford, and after Swinford joins the N5 to Dublin.
 N59 comes from Belmullet and Crossmolina in the west, and goes through the town to Sligo to the northeast.
 The R314 is a regional road to Killala, and then Ballycastle.
 The R294 goes to south County Sligo via 'the Windy Gap' in the Ox Mountains.
 It is used as an alternative route to Dublin, via Tubbercurry and Boyle.

 Bridges

 There are two main bridges straddling the Moy in the town centre.
 The first, the Armstrong and West, or Lower bridge, was built in 1835.
 The second, the Hamm bridge or Upper bridge, was built in the following year of 1836 by Thomas Hamm at a cost of £3,000.00.
 Both bridges are limestone, and have 4 and 5 arches respectively.
 Traffic flows in a one-way direction around these 2 bridges and is often heavily backed up on both sides, the reason for calls for a third bridge further down the river.

 The Salmon Weir Bridge is a pedestrian bridge over the River Moy from Barrett St. to Ridge Pool Rd.
 The bridge, which was designed to resemble a fishing rod, was opened in July 2009.